 After our divorce, we never saw one another again.

-I’d like to tell you that I got engaged again.
-I did, but that one relationship blew up in my face.
+I’d like to tell you that I got married again.
+I haven’t.

 I’d like to tell you I was able to salvage my career.
 I didn’t.
 I never worked at a school again.